Svary6/Complete-TexTo/README.md

 2. Dowload and extract Complete TexTo

-3. Launch the .bat file
+3. Launch the install.bat file and wait for a .venv to get made, and about 3 minutes for all python packages to install.

+4. Launch run_speech_to_text_to_teto.bat

-4. After a little bit of waiting, a file explorer window will open, select the directory where openutau.exe is and select it. (make sure it is 100% the modded version)
+5. After a little bit of waiting, a file explorer window will open, select the directory where openutau.exe is and select it. (make sure it is 100% the modded version)

-5. Then the command prompt will prompt you (haha) to wait until you are prompted to speak.
+6. Then the command prompt will prompt you (haha) to wait until you are prompted to speak.

-6. "Listening" means that you may talk.
+7. "Listening" means that you may talk.
 Try to talk at a normal pitch and not super fast.
 A headphone icon will show this in the top left.

-7. After a slight bit of not speaking, the program will process your voice, open OpenUtau-TexTo if not already open, and start playing the file.
+8. After a slight bit of not speaking, the program will process your voice, open OpenUtau-TexTo if not already open, and start playing the file.
 This is signified by a microphone icon in the top left.

-8. Repeat steps 5-7.
+9. Repeat steps 5-7.

 If the file selection doesn't work, open openutau_path.txt and copy the file directory into the notepad there.
 Make sure to include .../openutau.exe